 Sit down charge

-The last common hidden cost of traveling on our list is unofficially known as a sit down charge.
-This is commonly used in European countries, and is basically like a cover charge.
+The last common money traps when traveling on our list is unofficially known as a sit-down charge.
+This is commonly used in European countries and is basically like a cover charge.

 You will find this called a coperto in Italy, and you should be able to find it on the bottom or end of a menu.
 The charge isn’t much, usually only 1-2 Euro per person, but it can add up if you have a large party.

-On the contrary, restaurant staff expect less tips than in the US, so it will even out in the end.
+On the contrary, restaurant staff expects fewer tips than in the US, so it will even out in the end.
 However, if you do not want to pay the cover charge, eat at restaurants away from major attractions, and be sure to check the menu before sitting down.

-Thank you for reading the common hidden costs of traveling.
+Thank you for reading common money traps when traveling.
 We hope these tips will help you save money on your next vacation!
 Let us know if we forgot anything in the comment section below- we would love to hear from you!